May 25th 2018

 5. Go bespoke

 There’s no better way to flatter your unique features and skintone than tailoring your beauty routine to your specific needs and preferences.
-Bespoke beauty is booming; take a trip to Harvey Nichols in Knightsbridge to blend your very own lipstick, choose your perfect mascara wand and formulation and quiz the dedicated Beauty Concierge to ensure that each product in your makeup arsenal is in sync with your individual look and lifestyle.
+Bespoke beauty is booming; take a trip to Harvey Nichols in Knightsbridge to quiz the dedicated Beauty Concierge to ensure that each product in your makeup arsenal is in sync with your individual look and lifestyle.

-For a quick fix, Clarins Radiance Plus Glow Booster, £19, is one of the smartest product launches that hit the shelves in 2014 - it allows you to dial up or dial down your tan according to your skintone, taste and the time of year.
+For a quick fix, Balance Me Gradual Tanning Drops, £30, are super smart - it allows you to dial up your tan according to your skintone, taste and the time of year.
 You can go sheer or sunsoaked - it’s totally your call; just blend as many drops as you like with your day or night cream.

 6. Nail natural-looking liner